frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient.md

 ### 2.5.
 Actions
 You can use the document links in the dashboard to traverse the linked document list with Patient filter applied, or use the + icons to create new records.
 Apart from this, the Patient document allows you to,

-* View Patient's Health History, using "View > Patient History" button.
+* View Patient's Health History, using **View > Patient History** button.

-* "Create > Vital Signs" to record the vitals of the Patient.
+* **Create > Vital Signs** to record the vitals of the Patient.

-* Manually add data to a Patient's Medical Record, for instance a scanned copy of a Lab Test performed in an external Laboratory or a quick note on the Patient's condition, using "Create > Medical Record" button.
+* Manually add data to a Patient's Medical Record, for instance a scanned copy of a Lab Test performed in an external Laboratory or a quick note on the Patient's condition, using **Create > Medical Record** button.

-* Record the details of an encounter by using "Create > Patient Encounter" button
+* Record the details of an encounter by using **Create > Patient Encounter** button

 The Patient document holds the Patient barcode and can be used in any the default print formats or any [Custom Print Formats](docs/user/manual/en/customize-erpnext/print-format) that you create for printing patient identification tags.